Keep the Trail Access info current...

 The Alpine National Park is a national park located in the Central Highlands and Alpine regions of Victoria, Australia.
 The 646,000-hectare national park is located northeast of Melbourne.
 It is the largest National Park in Victoria, and covers much of the higher areas of the Great Dividing Range in Victoria, including Victoria's highest point, Mount Bogong at 1,986 metres and the associated subalpine woodland and grassland of the Bogong High Plains.
 The park's north-eastern boundary is along the border with New South Wales, where it abuts the Kosciuszko National Park.

 From Falls Creek the trail starts from the Heathy Spur carpark, on the eastern side of the Rocky Valley dam wall in the Alpine National Park.
 Heathy Spur carpark is 3km from the Falls Creek Information Centre via road, or walk from the Falls Creek village bowl via the aquaduct track.
-The trail finishes at the Mt Loch carpark at Mt Hotham.
+The trail finishes at the Mount Loch carpark at Mount Hotham.

 Falls Creek to Hotham Shuttle Bus

 Every Saturday in December and January Falls Creek operates a shuttle bus to take hikers to the start of the trail at Mount Hotham to hike back toward Falls.
 Complete the 25km single day route (Trail notes available) or pack gear to complete the 37km route over 2 or 3 days.
 Shuttles leave Falls Creek at 7am and are one way only.